Contact management defined

 Contact management is the process of recording contacts’ details and tracking their interactions with a business.
-Such systems have gradually evolved into an aspect of customer relationship management (CRM) systems, which allow businesses to improve sales and service levels leveraging a wider range of data.
+Such systems have gradually evolved into an aspect of customer relationship management (CRM) systems, which allow small businesses to improve sales and service levels leveraging a wider range of data.

-The limitations of contact management systems
+The limitations of a contact management software

 Contact management quickly evolved from Rolodex and Filofax systems into desktop-based contact management software and email clients with built-in contact management tools.